eliben/stub-elftools/README.md

 # stub-elftools

-Stub project for the elftools entry on PyPI
+Placeholder project for the elftools entry on PyPI

+There's no such project as `elftools`; folks are mistyping it when looking for `pyelftools`.